Konrad Gilewicz

-Konrad Gilewicz (born 4 February 1992) is a Polish former footballer who is last known to have played as a midfielder for Ruch II Chorzów.
+Konrad Gilewicz (born 4 February 1992) is a Polish former professional footballer who played as a midfielder.

 Career

 In 2010, Gilewicz signed for Austrian top flight side Wacker.
 After that, he was sent on loan to SV Hall in the Austrian fourth tier.
-In 2012, he signed for Slovak club FC ŠTK 1914 Šamorín.
+In 2012, he signed for Slovak club ŠTK 1914 Šamorín.
 Before the second half of 2012–13, Gilewicz signed for Flota Świnoujście in the Polish second tier, where he made 3 league appearances and scored 0 goals.
-On 17 March 2013, he debuted for Flota Świnoujście during a 1-2 loss to Polonia Bytom.
-In 2015, he signed for Polish fourth tier team Ruch II Chorzów.
+On 17 March 2013, he debuted for Flota Świnoujście during a 1–2 loss to Polonia Bytom.
+In 2015, he signed for Polish fourth tier team Ruch Chorzów II.

+Personal life

+He is the son of a former Poland international Radosław Gilewicz.